bannawandoor27/Dirac/README.md

 ## 🌟 Overview

-Dirac is a revolutionary terminal application that leverages artificial intelligence to understand and process natural language commands.
+dirac-terminal is a revolutionary terminal application that leverages artificial intelligence to understand and process natural language commands.
 It bridges the gap between human language and command-line operations, making terminal interactions more intuitive and efficient.

 ## ✨ Features